JKU-ICG/AOS/AOS for DJI/README.md

 - **Flight mode**: Normal flight operation mode with full screen live video image (RGB or thermal).
 - **Scan mode**: This mode supports to fly short linear paths for AOS scanning.
 It shows a split screen with the last recorded single image (RGB or thermal) on the left, and the current integral image (RGB, thermal, or RX anomaly masks) from the synthetic aperture's centre perspective on the right.
-- **Parameter mode**: In this mode, visualization parameters (focal plane, RX threshold, and compass correction) can be interactively adjusted.
+- **Visualization mode**: In this mode, visualization parameters (focal plane, RX threshold, and compass correction) can be interactively adjusted.

 While the SDK4 version of the app ([see below](#AOS-for-DJI-SDKV4)) was controlled by soft buttons and sliders on touch screens (phones of smart controllers), the DJI SDK 5 version is mainly controlled by hardware buttons and sticks of the smart controllers.
 This is more robust and supports first-person-view (FPV) flights with goggles.
 The control assignments are as follows:

 - **C2** (back, right): Switches forth and back between flight mode and scan mode.
-In parameter mode, it resets the focal plane parameters.
+In visualization mode, it resets the focal plane parameters.
-- **C1** (back, left): Switches forth and back between scan mode and parameter mode.
+- **C1** (back, left): Switches forth and back between scan mode and visualization mode.
 - **record** (top-side, left): In flight and scan modes, switches forth and back between RGB and thermal imaging (and zoom-camera in flight mode only).
 - **shutter** (top-side, right): Turns on/off anomaly detection (RX).
 - **C3** (front, right): Options (different settings for RGB and thermal imaging), such as RTK settings, sampling distance and window size, thermal color modes, etc.
 - **left dial**: In flight and scan modes, changes gimbal tilt.
-- **right dial**: In parameter mode, RX threshold is changed or contrast of integral images is changed (use **pause** button to toggle).
+- **right dial**: In visualization mode, RX threshold is changed or contrast of integral images is changed (use **pause** button to toggle).
 In flight mode, zoom is changed.
-- **pause (front, left)**: In parameter mode, toggle between changing contrast of the integral image or RX threshold.
+- **pause (front, left)**: In visualization mode, toggle between changing contrast of the integral image or RX threshold.
 - **right stick**: In flight and scan mode, it normally controls the drone.
-In parameter mode, it changes the focal plane distance and compass correction settings (push/pull: focal plane up/down, left/right: compass correction counter-clockwise/clockwise).
+In visualization mode, it changes the focal plane distance and compass correction settings (push/pull: focal plane up/down, left/right: compass correction counter-clockwise/clockwise).
 - **left stick**: In flight and scan mode, it normally controls the drone.
-In parameter mode, it changes the focal plane orientation (push/pull: tilt forward/backward, left/right: tilt left/right).
+In visualization mode, it changes the focal plane orientation (push/pull: tilt forward/backward, left/right: tilt left/right).